Cosmic-Shores/EcsRx.Plugins.UnityUx/README.md

 ### Usage
 To use this plugin you have to load both these plugins in your application.
 - UnityUxPlugin

+If you are using version 2 you will have to replace the **UniRx** using with a couple different ones but that should be fairly staight forward.

 The following snippet ilustrates how a mvvm binding can be created.